JoinTheAlliance/agentmemory/README.md

 filter_metadata (dict): Filter to apply on metadata.
 Defaults to None. n_results (int): The number of results to return.
 Defaults to 20. include_embeddings (bool): Whether to include the embeddings.
-Defaults to True.
+Defaults to True. unique (bool): Whether to return only unique memories.
+Defaults to False.
 ```

 ##### Returns